Jira Project Management: A Full Guide for Beginners

 Practice agile project management

-The agile methodology is a natural fit for Jira, due to the tool’s many templates that are purpose-built for it.
-In agile project management, complex work is broken down into smaller pieces that are listed in a product backlog.
+The agile project management methodology is a natural fit for Jira, due to the tool’s many templates that are purpose-built for it.
+In this methodology, complex work is broken down into smaller pieces that are listed in a product backlog.
 Work then happens in defined phases, usually in two-week sprints.

 Software development